acbbullock/IO-Fortran-Library/README.md

 * New [constants](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/constants.html) have been added for public use to facilitate file I/O consistently on a variety of platforms.
 * New interface [String](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/string.html) for an elemental version of `str` with a return type of `String`.
 * New interface [cast](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/cast.html) for casting `character` and `String` data into numeric variables.
-* New interfaces [glue and split](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/glue-split.html) for gluing and splitting strings.
+* New interfaces [join and split](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/join-split.html) for joining and splitting strings.
-* New [operator interfaces](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/operators.html) for character manipulations involving both `character` and `String` types.
+* New [operator interfaces](https://acbbullock.github.io/IO-Fortran-Library/doc/page/Ref/operators.html) for string manipulations involving both `character` and `String` types.

 ### Added